successJohn/CapitalPlacementTask/README.md

    git clone <repository-url>
    ```

-2. Open the solution in your preferred IDE (Visual Studio, Visual Studio Code, etc.).
+2. Open the solution in your IDE

-3. Configure Azure Cosmos DB:
+3. Configure Azure Cosmos DB Or Azure Local Emulator
-   - If you are using the Azure Cosmos DB Emulator locally, make sure it's installed and running on your machine.
-You can find the emulator installation instructions [here](https://docs.microsoft.com/en-us/azure/cosmos-db/local-emulator).
+   emulator installation instructions can be found [here](https://docs.microsoft.com/en-us/azure/cosmos-db/local-emulator).
    - Obtain the following details from your Azure Cosmos DB account or emulator: `EndpointUri`, `DatabaseName`, and `PrimaryKey`.
    - Add these details to the `appsettings.json` file under the `"CosmosDbSettings"` section in app.Development.Json file: